rdabotelho/scaffolding/scaffolding-console/README.md

 # Scaffolding Console

-Console to execute scaffolding commands via terminal.
+Console to execute scaffolding commands by terminal.